altostra/altostra-template-simple-crud-service-nodejs/README.md

 ## Running and debugging

 To run the function locally you'll have to create a dynamo-db table by deploying the project, then:
+1. Run `alto build`
-- Run `alto console`
+1. Run `alto console`
-- Select the deployment
+1. Select the deployment
-- Click on the `Open in AWS Console` button of the latest version
+1. Click on the `Open in AWS Console` button of the latest version
-- Go to the `Resources` tab
+1. Go to the `Resources` tab
-- Filter to `Table01` and click on the *Logical ID* of the table Resource
+1. Filter to `Table01` and click on the *Physical ID* of the table resource
-- Copy its *Table name*
+1. Copy its *Table name*

 For brevity, we assume it is called `Table01-1`.

 ### *Nix

 #### Running
-To run a local HTTP API that invokes the functin for the appropriate HTTP calls run
+To run a local HTTP API that invokes the function for the appropriate HTTP calls run
 ```shell
 TABLE_DATA01="Table01-1" sam local start-api -t sam-template.json
 ```